creativescala/creative-scala/src/pages/substitution/order.md

 and the result of the program doesn't change.

-Using `println` as an example impure expression, demonstrate that this is *not* the case for impure expressions, and hence we can say that impure expressions, or side effects, break substitution.
+Using `println` as an example of an impure expression, demonstrates that this is *not* the case for impure expressions, and hence we can say that impure expressions, or side effects, break substitution.

 <div class="solution">
 Here is a simple example that illustrates this.